TosbackCgusBridge-Bot/CGUs-versions/Privacychoice/Privacy Policy.md

     *   AVG AntiTrack
     *   All Products
 *   Mac
-    *   AVG Cleaner for Mac®
+    *   AVG Cleaner for Mac
-    *   AVG AntiVirus for Mac®
+    *   AVG AntiVirus for Mac
     *   AVG Secure VPN for Mac
     *   All products
 *   Mobile
     *   **Android Apps for Mobile and Tablet**
-    *   AVG AntiVirus for Android™
+    *   AVG AntiVirus for Android
-    *   AVG Cleaner™ for Android™
+    *   AVG Cleaner for Android
     *   AVG Secure VPN for Android
     *   AVG Secure VPN for iOs
     *   All Products